Skip to main content

 • Be national resources for the teaching of improved business techniques, strategies, and methodologies that emphasize the international context in which business is transacted;

-• Provide instruction in critical foreign languages and international fields needed to provide an understanding of the cultures and customs of U.S. trading partners;
+• Provide instruction in foreign languages and international fields needed to provide an understanding of the cultures and customs of U.S. trading partners;

 • Provide research and training in the international aspects of trade, commerce, and other fields of study;